PaulaBarteau/data-migration/NMMNH/Bi-Weekly_update_summary.markdown

 #### Benefits NMMNH Geoscience
 - Wrote and submitted Gila Symposium abstract- "Sharing Paleontology of the Gila at New Mexico Museum of Natural History and Science"
+- Presentation at Gila Symposium "[Sharing Paleontology of the Gila at New Mexico Museum of Natural History and Science](http://arctos.database.museum/project/10003333)"

 #### Lucius
 ##### Benefits all Arctos Collections